iburinoc/ibsite/jekyll/index.md

 (or reload this page to see various snippets of my code in the background).

-I've also competed and performed well in both in the Canadian Computing Olympiad and the ACM International Collegiate Programming Contest, and have worked at the Focused Ultrasound Lab at Sunnybrook Hospital in Toronto, optimizing scientific simulation software.
+I've also competed and performed well in both in the Canadian Computing Olympiad, receiving a Gold Medal and placing in the top five, and the ACM International Collegiate Programming, placing third at the ECNA regional.

+Additionally, I've worked at the Focused Ultrasound Lab at Sunnybrook Hospital in Toronto, analyzing parallelized simulation software and using my findings to optimize the program for speed, allowing for more efficient focused ultrasound research.

-Additionally, I like to rock climb, hike, swim, skate, and play Zelda games.
+Finally, I also like to rock climb, hike, swim, skate, and play Zelda games.